 A skincare brand is considered vegan if it does not use any animal ingredients such as beeswax, honey, lanolin, collagen or albumen, carmine, cholesterol, and gelatin.
 Certified vegan skincare brands are also cruelty-free meaning their products are not tested on animals.

 Today, you can find many 100% vegan skincare brands.
 A wide variety of cruelty-free brands also consider themselves ‘almost vegan’ and only use honey or beeswax in certain products.
 Those brands currently include Glow Recipe and The Body Shop.

 If you want to buy skincare from a fully vegan brand, it is best you choose brands with a certified vegan label.
-Many drugstore brands like L’Oreal still use animal testing in countries where it is mandatory.
+Many drugstore brands like Neutrogena and L’Oreal still use animal testing in countries where it is mandatory.
 Animal testing makes those brands not vegan or cruelty-free.
 L’Oreal owns many non-vegan brands such as CeraVe and La Roche-Posay.

 What To Look For In Vegan Skincare Brands?

 First and foremost, look for vegan beauty certifications.
 These labels indicate the brand does not use any animal-based ingredient, and also that they do not test on animals.